UAVs-at-Berkeley/AUVSI-SUAS-Software/waypoints/README.md

 ## Smoothing:
 There are two problems with the list of coordinates returned by jump point search:
 1. Because of the nature of the jump point search algorithm, the drone will try to deviate from a straight path earlier to avoid obstacles, which can cause room for error.
-2. The waypoints returned by jump point search only cause the move at a 45 degree angle or in a straight line
+2. The waypoints returned by jump point search only cause the drone to move at a 45 degree angle or in a straight line

 To fix this, call:
 smooth(directions, WayPointsProblems)